Ramakien: Background

 The version recognized today was compiled in the Kingdom of Siam under the supervision of King Rama I (1726–1809), the founder of the Chakri dynasty, which still maintains the throne of Thailand.
 Between the years of 1799 and 1807, Rama I supervised this well-known recension and even wrote parts of it.
 It was also under his reign that construction began on the Thai Grand Palace in Bangkok, which includes the grounds of the Wat Phra Kaew, enshrining the Emerald Buddha.
 The walls of the Wat Phra Kaew are lavishly decorated with paintings representing parts of the Ramakien.

 Rama II (1766–1824) further adapted his father's edition of the Ramakien for khon drama, a form of theater performed by non-speaking Thai dancers in elaborate costumes and masks.
 Narrations from the Ramakien were read by a chorus to one side of the stage.
 This version differs slightly from the one compiled by Rama I, giving an expanded role to Hanuman, the god-king of the apes, and adding a happy ending.

 Since its introduction to the Thai people, the Ramakien has become a firm component of culture.
-The Ramakien of Rama I is considered a masterpiece of Thai literature, and is still read and taught in the country's schools.
+The Ramakien of Rama I holds a central place in Thai literature and is still read and taught in Thai schools.

 In 1989, Satyavrat Shastri translated the Ramakien into a Sanskrit epic poem (mahakavya) named Ramakirtimahakavyam, in 25 sargas (cantos) and about 1,200 stanzas in 14 metres.
 This work won eleven national and international awards.

 Content

-The tales of the Ramakien are similar to those of the Ramayana, though transferred to the topography and culture of Ayutthaya, where the Avatar of Phra Narai (the Thai incarnation of Vishnu, who is also known as Narayana, Govinda, Vasudeva) is reborn as Phra Ram.
+The tales of the Ramakien follow those of the Ramayana, but are transferred to the landscape and culture of Ayutthaya.
+There the Avatar of Phra Narai, the Thai form of Vishnu, also known as Narayana, Govinda and Vasudeva, is reborn as Phra Ram.